liberjul/liberjul.github.io/pages/CV.md

     Science Communication, Biophysics Methods, Microbial Genetics,
     Exploring the Microbiome

--   Proposed dissertation topic: Biosensor-based probing of the phyllosphere micro- environment to understand microbiome dynamics.
+-   Proposed dissertation topic: The roles of microbial traits and microenvironments in shaping microbiome assembly in the phyllosphere.

 **Michigan State University**, East Lansing, MI Aug 2018 - May 2021